preaudc/tech-articles/SparkGoodPractices.md

 //  |-- f3: string (nullable = true)
 ```

-## always specify schema when reading file (parquet, json or csv) into a DataFrame
+## always specify schema when reading files (parquet, json or csv) into a DataFrame

 Let's begin with a Dataset mapped on case class `TestData`:
 ```scala